 I’ve heard Catherine’s name floating around the freelancing hub and knew she also has a course for writers, but I never knew she had twins.

-Her blog is filled with the best tips to help you save, grow and succeed in what you do.
+Her blog is filled with the best working from home online tips to help you save, grow and succeed in what you do.
 Plus she’s been on Good Morning America and that’s like big yo!

 Since I’m new to her blog and haven’t read much of her content, I did really enjoy her post on what she learned as a work from home mom.

 6. Successful Blogging

 If you blog for business then Sue’s site Successful Blogging will help you reach your goals.
 She provides awesome tips to help any blogger succeed.

 Sue is also a great blogger friend to have!
 Don’t be shy to connect with her on her blog or on social media.
 Before I had my freelance writing course out I asked her about my sales copy and strategy and she was so helpful in providing some great tips to maximize my conversions.

 One thing I like about her blog is the awesome round-up posts she has.
 Her most recent one asked popular bloggers their biggest selling mistake.
 It’s definitely worth a read for all you mompreneurs out there (or wannabes like me!).

 Jane’s blog This Mama Blogs is filled with great content to help you earn more money while still saving money!